CLSherrod/clsherrod.github.io/_posts/2009-02-09-top-5-tips-moving-stress-free.md

 date: 2009-02-09
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
-- business
+  - life-hack
-permalink: "/top-5-tips-moving-stress-free/"
+permalink: /top-5-tips-moving-stress-free/
 ---
 I just moved to Austin Texas.
 I've moved a lot and the stress of moving used to be almost to much for me.
 I hated the actual moving.
 I loved the new place feeling and getting rid of old stuff I didn't need anymore.